Updated January 2024–Some of the best tools for planning a vacation to Ireland can be found on your smartphone.

 Revolut allows you to spend and transfer money in 27 currencies with no hidden fees, all at the real exchange rate rather than the marked-up rate that most banks charge.

 It provides users with information on live Luas, and DART times in the Dublin metro area, in addition to other buses and trains that will get you across Ireland, helping you plan your journey on the nation's public transport network.

 If you are interested in getting to Belfast from Dublin, it’s useful to have the Translink app as well.

 Translink is the official transportation network across Northern Ireland.

-If you want to get a real sense of all the transportation options available to you in Ireland, download the TFI Live app (which will give you the steps involved in any bus journey around the country) as well as the TFI Go app, where you can book bus tickets.
+If you want to get a real sense of the transportation options available to you in Ireland, download the TFI Live app (which will give you the steps involved in any bus journey around the country) as well as the TFI Go app, where you can book bus tickets.

 The Leap Visitor Card